LeKhan9/NeuralResearch/README.md

 "Neural Network Implemented on a Wheeled Robot using Backpropagation and Arduino Chips Emulated as Nodes"

 The two classes- Perceptron and MultiLayerPerceptron- in this Repository are the basics of a simulated Neural Network in machine learning and computational intelligence theory.
+A sample input file is given to help run the training sets- the inputs are separated by one space and the output is separated from a line of inputs by 2 spaces. **Be sure to change the file path in the MultiLayerPerceptron tester for the input file --should be at the top of the code--when running the program.
+This can be retrieved by a simple absolute file path method.

 Where I am going with this is to be able to implement a fully functional network through hardware- learning will also happen live and not offline.
 ______________________________________________________________________________________